alv31415/My-Chess/README.md

  The logic for the terminal based game and the UI is essentially the same:

- 1. Instantiate a pieces.
+ 1. Instantiate a _pieces_ class.
 This is the board of the game, and contains all of the pieces.
  2. Select a piece and select a coordinate.
-If the destination coordinate is a valid coordinate for your given piece, and its i the piece's colour turn to move, then make a move.
+If the destination coordinate is a valid coordinate for your given piece, and its the piece's colour turn to move, then make a move.
-         * this is represented by changing pieces.
+* this is represented by changing _pieces_.
 * the piece's key changes from its origin to its destination coordinate
 * if a piece from the opposite colour was occupying the coordiante, that piece is eliminated
  3. Check if its check mate.
 If so, the game ends.
 Otherwise, it is the turn of the other colour.

  ## 2 - Enums